-Hurricanes, meals ready to eat (MREs) and 24-hour media blitzes.
-That’s what comes to mind every year at this time.
-Engraved on my brain are the words June is the start of hurricane season.
+Hurricanes, meals ready to eat (MREs) and 24-hour media blitzes—that’s what comes to mind every year at this time.
+Engraved on my brain are the words: June is the start of hurricane season.
 From September 11 to Katrina, my social and professional life circulated around disasters.
 The Weather Channel was my personal scheduler.
 That’s the job description for an American Red Cross spokesperson.
 I loved it.

 I get it.
-Hell, I worked for both the Red Cross and FEMA and despite the daily reminders, I personally do not have an emergency supplies kit, a home evacuation plan or even a fire extinguisher.
+Hell, I worked for both the Red Cross and FEMA, and despite the daily reminders, I personally do not have an emergency supplies kit, a home evacuation plan or even a fire extinguisher.
 I can hear the screams on the last item…I’m getting a few this weekend.

-According to the SBA, small businesses (SMBs) average losses of $3,000 per day in the wake of a disaster.
-Symantec conducted a study that found the mediam cost for SMBs for just IT downtime alone is $12,500.
-This does not include the costs of recovering lost data, loss in customer satisfaction or retention, legal fees and insurance premiums.
+According to the Small Business Association (SBA), small businesses (SMBs) average losses of $3,000 per day in the wake of a disaster.
+Symantec conducted a study that found the median cost for SMBs for just IT downtime alone is $12,500.
+It’s worth noting that this doesn’t include the cost of recovering lost data, loss in customer satisfaction or retention, legal fees and insurance premiums.